-- If you are Medicare eligible, the Plan coordinates with Medicare who is primary - Prescription drug coverage benefit is included in the Plan and is not applied to the annual deductible - When you and/or your eligible dependents become Medicare eligible, you must enroll in Part A, Part B and Part D to continue your eligibility for this Plan.
-The Company will autoenroll you in Part D - The Plan includes a lifetime maximum benefit of \$2 million per covered person - The Plan includes a coverage limit for pre-existing conditions which may be offset by prior creditable coverage - Only eligible dependents at the time of your retirement can be covered under the Plan - Throughout this document you will find specific information that applies if your claims are administered by BCBS IL.
-As such, when these references are made, they do not apply to you if your claims are administered by UMR.
+- You are eligible for two coverage options, one with a \$250 deductible or one with a \$1000 deductible - If you are Medicare eligible, the Plan coordinates with Medicare who is primary - Prescription drug coverage benefit is included in the Plan and is not applied to the annual deductible - When you and/or your eligible dependents become Medicare eligible, you must enroll in Part A, Part B and Part D to continue your eligibility for this Plan.
+The Company autoenrolls you in Medicare Part D - The Plan includes a lifetime maximum benefit of \$2 million per covered person - The Plan includes a coverage limit for pre-existing conditions which may be offset by prior creditable coverage - Only eligible dependents at the time of your retirement can be covered under the Plan - Throughout this document you will find specific information that applies if your claims are administered by BCBS IL.
+As such, when these references are made, they do not apply to you if your claims are administered by UMR